K3rn3l-P/HuaweiLTE-DNSBandSel/README.md

 Assuming that your Main is 7 and the aggregate is 3, if we wanted to set it the same way it would be 7+3 and send..
 But what if we wanted 3 to be Main?
 Simply just add "m" Ex: m3+7.
+For the more technical:
+There are 3 commands usable on the console (once the script is run) netmode, signal and status.
+Have fun!

 ## Setting Subnet and DNS Selection
 ![Alt text](/img1.3.PNG)